pythonindia/inpycon-blog/content/blog/2021/machine-learning.md

 5. On Device AI - Deep Learning on Mobile Devices

-## Talks in the past that have been delivered by speakers that truly stand out:
+## Talks in the past that have been delivered by speakers that truly stand out

 1. Taking a peek under the hood: Interpreting black box models (PyCon India 2020)